 We take our Brick Masonry in Port Huron and our Brick Tuck-Pointing in Port Huron extremely serious.
+Masonry construction, reconstruction, and repairs are what we do.
 Let us help you restore and protect your investment.
 Call Now!

-Need brick repair in Fort Gratiot?
-Need brick repair in Port Huron?
-Need brick repair in Marysville?
+Need brick masonry repair in Fort Gratiot?
+Need brick masonry construction?
+Need stone masonry repair in?
 You're in luck!
 We are the choice masonry company in southeast Michigan.
 Servicing down the southeast coast- down to Grosse Pointe where we successfully complete over 60% of our historic masonry projects.

 There's much to see here at MASONRY-RESTORED.
 So, take your time, look around, and learn all there is to know about us and our company.
 We hope you enjoy our site and take a moment to drop us a line.